melroselabs/mlsmpputils/README.md

 Code for working with SMPP

 ## pySMPPSubmit.py
-Compact and minimal code that binds to an SMPP server and submits a message.
+Compact and minimal SMS client written in Python that binds to an SMPP server and submits a message.
 No external dependencies.

 Update first line (r,d,m variables ) with source address, destination address and message content.